WHY WE DO

 Resourcefulness

 The most common approach to activism among healthcare providers is a “lone-wolf” model.
-Lone-Wolf model doesn’t depend on building relationships and solidarity with communities or other health professionals.
+Lone-Wolf model doesn’t depend on building relationships and solidarity with communities or other clinicians.
 The result is even more isolation and sense of powerlessness.

 Surgeons operating - People Power Health